 Got a craving?
 Get your food fix by swapping it with a healthier (and just as tasty) alternative

 Is it your fault you’re craving something?
 Are you just mentally weak?
 No and no. There are many possibilities that cause cravings—thirst, hormones, and emotions.
 Cravings, in fact, can also be a sign that your body is deficient in some nutrients.
 Understanding what your body is asking for will help you make choices that will keep you on the healthy track while giving your body what it truly needs.
-Substituting cravings for healthier choices rather than simply satisfying your cravings is key to efficient weight control.
-So, next time your mind is clouded by silly cravings, pay attention to what your body is trying to tell you and try one of these food swaps instead.
+Substituting cravings for healthier choices rather than simply satisfying your cravings is key.
+So, next time your mind is clouded by cravings, pay attention to what your body is trying to tell you and try these food swaps instead.

 Chocolate is high in magnesium.
 This mineral is significant for your skin and hair as well as nerve and muscle function.
 If your craving has to be satisfied with chocolate, choose dark chocolate (70 percent cocoa or higher), as it contains more magnesium and less sugar.
 Also, try incorporating nuts (almonds) and dark leafy greens (spinach) in your diet; these contain a significant amount of magnesium.